wwoast/moin-chess/README.md

 ## Installation
-Moin-Chess is tested on Python 2.7 on Debian wheezy.
-It comes bundled with `zepto.js` and requires MoinMoin libraries as well as `python-chess`.
+Moin-Chess is tested on Python 2.7 on Debian Wheezy and Jessie.
+It comes bundled with `zepto.js` and requires `MoinMoin` and `python-chess`.

 * Install python-chess (tested on 0.60 and later)
  * `pip install python-chess` or `apt-get install python-chess`